-How to grow Manzanilla
+How to grow Manzanilla in the garden

-For the most potent and prolific flowers, direct sow manzanilla seeds in dry, well-drained soils that are not very rich.
-It doesn’t fare well in the heat and is best grown in the cooler shoulder seasons.
+Chamomile doesn’t fare well in the heat and is best grown in the cooler shoulder seasons.
 If you live in a mild climate, it easily reseeds.

-To preserve the medicinal oils, it’s best to harvest flowers early in the day, when the temperatures are cool but any dew on them has dried.
+To preserve the medicinal oils within the flowers, it’s best to harvest them early in the day, when the temperatures are cool but any dew on them has dried.